grange85/ahfow-database/dean-and-britta/shows/2005/2005-12-08-dean-britta-paula-cooper-gallery-new-york-ny-usa.md

 show-additional:
 ---

 Benefit for arts magazine Open City.
-Dean and Britta will be playing a short set (4 songs) and tickets are from $75!
+Dean & Britta will be playing a short set (4 songs) and tickets are from $75!